mapbox/dr-ui/docs/src/pages/guides/split-pages/sections/how-to.md

 ### 2. Create the split pages

-1. Create new directory, `sections/`, in the same folder as the `index.js` you created in the previous step.
+1. Create a new directory, `sections/`, in the same folder as the `index.js` you created in the previous step.
 2. In the `sections/` directory, compose your markdown files.
 3. In each markdown file:
    - Add `splitPage: true` to the frontmatter.
-   - Add `order:` to chose the order of pages - this is necessary in generating the headings.
+   - Add `order:` to chose the order in which each section (or partial markdown file) will appear on the final page - this is necessary in generating the headings.
 You will need to make sure this is the same order as the imported partial files in the main page.

 #### Example